 3) What extracurricular activities are important to them?
 (Sports, clubs, honor society, volunteer experiences, part-time jobs).

 4) What are the student’s unique interests and talents and how can those guide them to make decisions suitable for their individual needs?

 5) What skills and learning strategies does the student possess that will help them manage challenging courses with extra-curricular activities and family obligations, without feeling too overwhelmed?
 (Does the student stay organized and have strong time-management skills?
 How do they handle stress?
 Are they good at carving out healthy activities that allow them to decompress and connect with others?)

 6) Is the student choosing a course-load that allows them to stay challenged, while also maintaining some balance to enjoy other activities, time with family and just simple down-time?

 Adolescents are well served by parents who guide and support decision making that leads to increased confidence and self-sufficiency.
-All students will benefit from conversations that help them better understand their unique interests, talents and needs in order to guide choices that balance academic goals with healthy outcomes.
+All students will benefit from coaching and conversations that help them better understand their unique interests, talents and needs in order to guide choices that balance academic goals with healthy outcomes.